If you are reading this guide you are either…

-Your Google Business listing gives users an all-round impression of your salon, so it’s important that you take a 360° approach to your marketing.
+Your Google Business listing gives users an all-round impression of your salon, so it’s important that you take a 360° approach to your hair salon marketing.
 The business listing provides users with a map thumbnail of your location, an outside view of your salon, and links to any photos you have uploaded to your business page.

 Address, opening hours, and contact details all need to be up to date and plugged in… and photos need to be uploaded.

-If we click onto the photos on the Hair Definitions listing, we can see they have included in-salon shots showing off client’s hairstyles.
+If we click onto the photos on the Hair Definitions listing, we can see they have included in-salon shots showing off the client’s hairstyles.

-These sorts of “action” photos are absolutely crucial for marketing your salon; it’s nerve-wracking going to a new salon.
+These sorts of “action” photos are absolutely crucial for marketing your hair salon; it’s nerve-wracking going to a new salon.
 Potential customers are looking for every available sign that your salon will deliver a service that will give them what they want and leave them feeling confident and looking great.

-It’s best to avoid taking these photos yourself; hire a professional to take top quality photos.
-The last thing you want is badly chosen, poorly lit and wonkily framed photos, because this will detract from your marketing power.
+It’s best to avoid taking these photos yourself; hire a professional to take top-quality photos.
+The last thing you want is badly chosen poorly lit and wonkily framed photos because this will detract from your marketing power.

 Hair Definitions’ shots are not too bad, but take a look at top hairdresser Anne Veck’s Google business photos: